-Research and development (R&D) expenses decreased by \$0.2 million to \$3.3 million in the second quarter of 2016 from \$3.6 million in the same period of 2015.
-Costs associated with the OPTIMA Study were \$1.5 million in the second quarter of 2016 compared to \$0.7 million in the same period of 2015.
-Study costs associated with the HEAT Study were relatively insignificant in the second quarter of 2016 compared to \$0.1 million in the same period of 2015.
-The costs associated with the HEAT Study are expected to be minimal as we continue to follow patients for overall survival only.
-Costs associated with our recurrent chest wall breast cancer clinical trial were relatively insignificant in each of the second quarters of 2016 and 2015.
-Other clinical costs were \$0.8 million in the second quarter of 2016.
-The increase of other clinical costs is associated with costs to support the Company's ThermoDox® studies in Europe.
-Other R&D costs were \$0.1 million in the second quarter of 2016 compared to \$0.3 million in the same period of 2015.
-Costs associated with the production of ThermoDox® to support the OPTIMA Study decreased to \$0.1 million in the second quarter of 2016 compared to \$0.3 million in the same period of 2015.
-Costs associated with the R&D of GEN-1 was \$0.8 million in the second quarter of 2016 compared to \$0.1 million in the same period of 2015.
-In 2015, the Company produced sufficient quantities of GEN-1 and related components to fulfil its GEN-1 clinical study requirements into 2017.
+Research and development (R&D) expenses increased by \$1.3 million to \$4.2 million in the third quarter of 2016 from \$2.9 million in the same period of 2015.
+Costs associated with the OPTIMA Study were \$1.9 million in the third quarter of 2016 compared to \$1.0 million in the same period of 2015.
+Increased costs in the OPTIMA Study are associated with patient enrollment and treatment costs and investigator site initiation expenses.
+Study costs associated with the HEAT Study were \$0.2 million in the third quarter of 2016 as the Company performed its final post-hoc survival analysis for this study.
+These costs were insignificant in the third quarter of 2015.
+The costs associated with the HEAT Study are expected to be minimal as we will be in the process of closing out the study.
+Costs associated with our recurrent chest wall breast cancer clinical trial were \$0.1 million in each of the third quarters of 2016 and 2015.
+Other clinical costs were \$0.8 million in the third quarter of 2016 compared to \$0.4 million in the same period of 2015.
+The increase of other clinical costs is associated with activities to support the Company's ThermoDox® studies in Europe.
+Preclinical and regulatory costs were \$0.1 million in the third quarter of 2015 compared the same period of 2016 mailion lower in the third quarter of 2015 compared the same period of 2016mainly as the result of the one-time adjustment recognized in the prior year.
+Costs associated with the production of ThermoDox® to support the OPTIMA Study decreased to \$0.4 million in the third quarter of 2015.
+R&D costs associated with GEN-1 and related components to fulfil its GEN-1 clinical study requirements into 2017.